Two Conflux Technology Heat Exchangers on a white background

 We also have multiple research projects currently underway, both in-house and in collaboration with world-class material research institutions like Deakin University, The Innovative Manufacturing CRC (IMCRC), Institute for Frontier Materials.
 Projects are focused on further enhancing the performance and lifespan of Conflux heat exchangers via novel alloy development, surface coating technologies and process parameter development.
 Such projects are aimed at improving outcomes for Conflux customers and are backed up by significant amounts of analytical data to quantify material and component properties that may require certification.

-AM is still a nascent technology for heat exchanger production.
-It is also clear that qualification and certification are two topics that are critical for increasing the adoption and allowing AM heat exchangers to be more mainstream, and international standards are emerging for the AM industry.
 For example the National Aerospace and Defence Contractors Accreditation Program (NADCAP) now includes a certifiable standard (AC7110/14) specifically for laser and electron beam powder bed fusion and there are many other product specific standards under development by various bodies such as ISO, ASME and ASTM that could be applied more broadly across other industries.

-Stay ahead with cutting edge technology
+Stay ahead with cutting edge additive manufacturing technology

 Talk to us